Perlkonig/avabur-clan-stats/README.md

 # Relics of Avabur: Clan Stats

+**ALERT: Use at your own risk!
+These scripts ultimately led to me being banned for botting.**

 A script that gathers stats on your [Relics of Avabur](http://www.avabur.com/?ref=12110) clan.
 This is *not* a turn-key solution!
 You'll need to be willing to get your hands a little dirty.

 The latest version supports the new API introduced with the 2018 game update.